ignacioaj/tfg-ignacioaj/README.md

 > Example: so2 stands for spline open 2x2.

 ### Chromosome Cut
 Use script parameter ```c``` to crop every single chromosome from all unmarked images and get a copy of them stored into ```/Chromosomes```.
 A .txt file per chromosome stating its class will be also generated.
-This functionality is thought for further work.
+This functionality is thought for further work, however, it can be used to get useful information about chromosome ratios (which is printed in console logs).